luwes/wistia-video-element/README.md

 # `<wistia-video>`

-A custom element (web component) for the JW player.
+A custom element (web component) for the Wistia player.

 The element API matches the HTML5 `<video>` tag, so it can be easily swapped with other media, and be compatible with other UI components that work with the video tag.